Hyundai unit may adjust output post-2026

 Domestic car sales have been falling for months since the banks tightened their lending criteria for auto loans for fear of non-performing loans amid high levels of household debt in the country.

-Under a 1-billion-baht investment to expand its EV business in Thailand, the company will begin by assembling the Ioniq 5, an electric sports utility vehicle that was launched in Bangkok yesterday.
+Under a 1-billion-baht investment to expand its EV business in Thailand, the company will begin by assembling the IONIQ 5 and IONIQ 6.

+Hyundai will initially import IONIQ 5 and IONIQ 6 for sale in Thailand before commencing its production here in 2026.

+During the announcement detailing the progress of its EV3.5 project, Hyundai also introduced the IONIQ 5 N, an electric sports utility, at a luanch event in Bangkok yesterday.

 The car is priced at 3.79 million baht, with the company targeting buyers in the premium car segment.

-Hyundai will initially import Ioniq 5s for sale Thailand before commencing its production here in 2026.

-"We expect Ioniq 5 sales to reach 1,500 units next year," said Mr Wallop.
+"We expect IONIQ 5 and IONIQ 6 sale to reach 1,500 units next year," said Mr Wallop.

 Hyundai is required to produce local versions of EVs after joining the EV 3.5 scheme, which provides incentives to manufacturers as well as subsidies to consumers purchasing EVs.